Andrew Billings: 2017

 Billings competed with Pat Sims, DeShawn Williams, and Josh Tupou throughout training camp for the vacant starting nose tackle position left by the departure of Domata Peko to the Denver Broncos during free agency.
 Head coach Marvin Lewis named him the backup nose tackle to Pat Sims to begin the regular season.

-He made his professional regular season debut in the Cincinnati Bengals' season-opener against the Baltimore Ravens and recorded one solo tackle in their 20–0 loss.
+He made his professional regular season debut in the Bengals' season-opener against the Baltimore Ravens and recorded one solo tackle in their 20–0 loss.
 On November 24, 2017, Billings earned his first career start against the Tennessee Titans in place of Sims who had injured his calf the previous week.
 Billings recorded a season-high four combined tackles in the Bengals' 24–20 loss.
 Throughout the first seven games he played in 59 total defensive snaps and earned 48 defensive snaps against the Titans.

 Cleveland Browns

 On March 26, 2020, Billings signed with the Cleveland Browns.
 He chose to opt-out of the 2020 season due to the COVID-19 pandemic on August 4, 2020.

 Billings was waived by the Browns on November 13, 2021.